-- Session 1 Orientation and Finding an Appropriate Research Topic #1 - Students will receive guidance concerning the different phases in Ph.D. research.
+- Session 1 Orientation and Finding an Appropriate Research Topic #1Students will receive guidance concerning the different phases in Ph.D. research.
 Students will receive guidance for writing the research application.
-Students will receive guidance for writing the guidance team application. - Session 2 Finding an Appropriate Research Topic #2 - Students will receive guidance concerning research methodologies and research proposals for the purpose of deciding upon a research topic.
+Students will receive guidance for writing the - Session 2 Finding an Appropriate Research Topic #2

+Students will receive guidance concerning research methodologies and research proposals for the purpose of deciding upon a research topic.
 Students will receive guidance for writing a provisional research proposal. - Session 3 Finding an Appropriate Research Topic #3, Exploring Related Academic Resources #1